scott-griffiths/bitstring/trunk/doc/slicing.rst

 Truncating, inserting, deleting and overwriting
 -----------------------------------------------

-The functions in this section all modify the ``BitString`` that they operate on.
+The functions in this section all modify the bitstring that they operate on and so are not available for ``Bits`` objects.

 ``truncatestart / truncateend``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^